sodaliterocks/sodalite/README.md

     - `desktop`: Standard Pantheon desktop
     - `desktop-deepin`: Alternate Deepin desktop, intended for possible future versions
     - `desktop-gnome`: Alternate GNOME desktop, intended for possible future versions
-	- `base`: Old legacy version sourcing `desktop`, purely there for compatibility and will be removed soon
     - `custom`: See below point
   - `sodalite-custom.yaml` is a good place to employ your own changes instead of modifying any of the other treefiles
 * `<working-dir>` _(optional)_ Directory for build output (defaults to `./build`)